ramyabdulwahed/CompanyPortal/README.md

 # Bonus

 # 8. We implemented RBAC with two roles: admin and viewer.
 Admins can modify data.
 Viewers are restricted to read-only access, and all modify routes enforce backend permission checks (meaning even if user enters path they cant access forms/pages)

+# 9. The Excel import was implemented to work with importing: Projects, Employees, and Dependents.
+This import is also Admin access only